 How to Recover if You Bombed the Interview

-Immediately afterward, write down who you met with, your impression of them (so you can tailor the note to them), and make sure you have their information.
+Immediately afterward, write down who you met with, your impression of them (so you can tailor the note to them), and anything besides the job that the two of you discussed, and make sure you have their contact information.

 Interviews are stressful!
 Before you write your thank-you note, make sure you take a minute (or an hour) to settle your mind.
 Consider what you think went wrong and what could have been better.
 Don’t dwell for too long, as this is only one opportunity that may not have worked out.
 There will be others.
 That said, get to your thank-you email!
 After all, that person might know somewhere else where you’d be a great fit!